nhathout/pollux-AMR/README.md

 ## Appendix
 [![Press Here to watch the RL model work in simulation!](/images/model_demo.png)](https://drive.google.com/file/d/1HToGHO0mSNwZyYFLXsZBkUujIVhTotNM/view?usp=sharing)
 **Media 1:** The linked clip showcases our custom reinforcement learning model operating within a custom simulation environment rendered using matplotlib.
 In the video, the agent successfully avoids falling off cliffs and colliding with obstacles, all while effectively exploring and covering roughly 40-60% of the available surface area.
-The specifics of the model are explained in more detail in our "Supporting Documents" section above.<br>
+The specifics of the model are explained in more detail in our "Supporting Documents" section above.<br><br>

 <img src="/images/trained.png" alt="trained" width="40%"><br>
 **Figure 1:** Successful model trained on the Raspberry Pi to prove ability to dynamically train on a Pi 4 Model B.